Pac-Man Fever (song)

-"Pac-Man Fever" is a hit single by Buckner & Garcia.
-Capitalizing on the video game craze of the early 1980s, the song, about the classic video game Pac-Man, peaked at number 9 on the Billboard Hot 100 in the United States in March 1982.
+"Pac-Man Fever" is a 1981 novelty song by Buckner & Garcia.
+Capitalizing on the video game craze of the early 1980s, the song, referencing the arcade game Pac-Man, peaked at number 9 on the Billboard Hot 100 in the United States in March 1982.

-That same month, it was certified Gold by the RIAA for over one million units shipped to retailers; the single sold 1.2 million copies by the end of 1982, and 2.5 million copies in total as of 2008.
+That same month, it was certified Gold by the Recording Industry Association of America for over one million units shipped to retailers; the single sold 1.2 million copies by the end of 1982, and 2.5 million copies in total as of 2008.
 VH1 ranked it at number 98 on their list of 100 Greatest One Hit Wonders of the 80s.

-A follow-up release in May 1982, "Do the Donkey Kong", just missed the Billboard chart, ranking number 103.
+A follow-up release in May 1982, "Do the Donkey Kong" (another novelty song referencing Nintendo's Donkey Kong) just missed the Billboard chart, ranking number 103.

-This song was featured in the South Park episode "Splatty Tomato" as well as the Family Guy episode "The D in Apartment 23", both aired in 2017.
+This song was featured in the South Park episode "Splatty Tomato" as well as the Family Guy episode "The D in Apartment 23," both aired in 2017.

+This song was also referenced in The Simpsons episode "A Tale of Two Springfields."

+Composition

+Sheet music for the song shows common time with a moderate tempo of 138 beats per minute, in the key of F major.

 Background

 Buckner and Garcia were in the Atlanta area in 1981, recording TV jingles and other low-profile studio work.
 They were eating at a restaurant down the road in Marietta, and they saw other diners swarming around a brand new Pac-Man machine.
 The duo had never heard of the game before, but they waited their turn and played it too, and ended up playing for two hours straight.
 After that, they decided to write a novelty song about the game.
 Their manager shopped the song at radio stations nationwide, but no one wanted to play it.
 However, when they shopped it locally, WSTR (FM) in Atlanta decided to play it for fun on their show one morning.
 The station was bombarded with calls from listeners who begged to hear it again and again.
 This got the attention of CBS Records as well as other stations across the country, and the single hit #9 on the US Billboard charts in 1982.